aminrj/aminrj.github.io/_posts/2026-03-25-dockerdash-attack-compliance-failure.md

 ---

-## Action Items for Teams Running AI-Assisted Docker Tooling
+## Action items for teams running ai-assisted Docker tooling

 1. **Audit your MCP tool permissions.** Which tools can the AI assistant call?
 Which are destructive?
 Classify each by risk level.